What Is a Power Law? Discovering Scale Invariance with Real Examples

 In the 1930s, Max Kleiber was measuring how much oxygen different animals consume per day (from mice to cows).
 He had a simple, practical question: if I double an animal’s body mass, how much more food does it need?

-The naive hypothesis (the “obvious” one) was linear: twice the mass \(\rightarrow\) twice the energy.
+The naive hypothesis, the “obvious” one, was linear: twice the mass \(\rightarrow\) twice the energy.
 Some biologists argued for a \(2/3\) exponent, based on surface-area reasoning (heat loss scales with surface, surface scales as \(M^{2/3}\)).

-Kleiber just… measured things.
+Like Galileo before him, Kleiber just… measured things.

 The Raw Data